 Chevron Phillips Chemical to begin construction of 1-hexene plant in south Texas

-Chevron Phillips Chemical (CP Chem) is set to soon start construction of plant to turn ethylene into 1-hexene that will be located near its Sweeny facility southwest of Houston.
+Chevron Phillips Chemical (CP Chem) is set to soon start construction of a plant to turn ethylene into 1-hexene that will be located near its Sweeny facility southwest of Houston.

 With a 266,000-tonnes/year capacity, the plant will take the company’s total U.S. 1-hexene capacity to 650,000 tonnes/year “at a time of rising customer demand,” CP Chem said in a late May statement.
 1-hexene is “central” in the manufacture of high-performance plastics, it said.